Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 - Cincinnati has five wins against the spread in seven games this year.

-- This season, the Bearcats have just one against the spread win in three games as a favorite of 24.5 points or more.
+- This season, the Bearcats have just one ATS win in three games as a favorite of 24.5 points or more.

 - Cincinnati's games this year have hit the over on four of seven set point totals (57.1%).

-- Cincinnati is 3-0 against the spread and 3-0 overall this season when the team notches more than 42.3 points.
+- When Cincinnati puts up more than 42.3 points, it is 3-0 against the spread and 3-0 overall.

-- In games that Cincinnati churns out over 493.9 yards, the team is 2-0 against the spread and 2-0 overall.
+- Cincinnati is 2-0 against the spread and 2-0 overall when the team totals over 493.9 yards.

-- The Bearcats have turned the ball over two more times (9 total) than the Green Wave have forced a turnover (7) this season.
+- This year, the Bearcats have turned the ball over nine times, two more than the Green Wave's takeaways (7).

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.